davestearns/tutorials/src/authentication.md

 When setting cookies, servers can specify a set of options that control how the browser/library treats that cookie during subsequent requests.
 The most import ones for authenticated sessions are:

 - **HttpOnly:** If set, the cookie can't be accessed by client-side JavaScript running in a browser.
-This protects your session tokens from [XSS](https://owasp.org/www-community/attacks/xss/) attacks that try to steal valid tokens from signed-in users.
+This protects your session tokens from [Cross-Site Scripting (XSS)](https://owasp.org/www-community/attacks/xss/) attacks that try to steal valid tokens from signed-in users.
 - **Secure:** If set, the browser/library will send the cookie only when making requests over encrypted HTTPS, not unencrypted HTTP.
 This protects your session tokens from being intercepted by attackers sitting between clients and your servers.
 - **SameSite=[Strict|Lax|None]:** If your API is used only by a web client served from the same origin as your API, set `SameSite=Strict`.
 This causes the browser to send the cookie only when the current page came from the same origin as the original response cookie containing the session token.

-If your API can be used from web applications served from multiple origins, but that set is constrained and well-known, you can't set `SameSite=Strict`, but you can check the `Origin` header in subsequent requests against your allowed list of origins.
+If your API can be used from web applications served from multiple origins, but that set is constrained and well-known, you can't set `SameSite=Strict`, but you can check the `Origin` header received by your API servers against your allowed list of origins.
 If it's not in the set, you should ignore the session token cookie and assume the request is unauthenticated.

 But if your API can be used from web applications served from _any_ origin, cookies become vulnerable to [Cross-Site Request Forgery (CSRF)](https://owasp.org/www-community/attacks/csrf) attacks.
 For example, if an account holder is signed-in to your API, and is then tricked into loading a page from `evil.com`, the JavaScript in that page can make `fetch()` requests to your API, and the browser will happily send the session token cookie along, making the request look authenticated.
 The `Origin` header will be `evil.com` but if your API is designed to be used by _any origin_ you can't deny the request.
 In this case, it might be better to consider a different approach:

 ### Authorization Header

 HTTP also defines another header named `Authorization` that is intended to carry authorization tokens, but it is entirely manual.
-Browsers and HTTP client libraries will parse it and make it available to client code, but won't store it or automatically send it back to the same origin.
+Browsers and HTTP client libraries will parse it and make it available to client code, but won't store it nor automatically send it back to the same origin.
+Instead, your client code must extract the token from this response header, store it, and manually add it as the `Authorization` header in each subsequent `fetch()` request.

 This avoids the CSRF vulnerability of cookies when your API can be used by any origin, but it introduces a different vulnerability.
 You can store the session token in the browser's local storage, which is segmented and protected by origin, but if an attacker can _inject_ code into one of the legitimate web clients, that code would run under the same origin and could thus steal session tokens from local storage.

-This form of attack is called [Cross-Site Scripting (XSS)](https://owasp.org/www-community/attacks/xss/) and it's easy to pull of if just one of the legitimate web clients displays user-generated content and doesn't properly sanitize it.
+This form of attack is called [Cross-Site Scripting (XSS)](https://owasp.org/www-community/attacks/xss/) and it's easy to pull of if one of your legitimate web clients displays user-generated content that isn't properly sanitized.
 For example, if an attacker can submit a comment containing JavaScript, and if the site renders that to HTML without sanitizing it, that JavaScript will run within the same origin as the web app, and can then steal things from that origin's part of local storage.

 Thankfully modern client-side web application frameworks like React do sanitizing automatically, and one must [explicitly bypass it](https://react.dev/reference/react-dom/components/common#dangerously-setting-the-inner-html) to do otherwise.
 This significantly reduces the risk of XSS attacks, as most web applications these days are built using such frameworks.